 The symbiosis between image and word, a waltz where one begets the next, is undeniably part of my penchant for books, yet also is the fuel of my practice.
 Concerned with our individual identities as the world becomes more homogenized, I am interested in encapsulated moments, singular stories and sequences of information that italicize the humanity of the individual and draw attention to simultaneously subjective and universal experiences.

-I began my career as a painter, making textured surfaces embedded with words and images.
+I began my career as a painter, forming layered surfaces embedded with words and images.
 Then I moved from the east coast to the west coast.
 Everything was new, making it impossible to continue creating the same work.
 The current work, threaded with the same sensibilities and themes, is the progeny of the previous.
 Yet printing an image or building a sculpture is not enough.
 Stitching and hand-wrought finishing are what makes a piece feel complete and are, no doubt, vestiges of my painterly past.

-content copyright 2016 Lisa Occhipinti/all rights reserved
+content copyright 2017 Lisa Occhipinti/all rights reserved